 No. Acupuncture, when done correctly, should not hurt.
 In fact, most people fall asleep during treatment.
 Acupuncture needles are not hollow and are no thicker than a human hair so the sensation is very different than a regular injection.
 You may feel a slight tap as the needle is inserted through the skin and nothing to a slight (and pleasant) achiness.
 That achiness is what practitioners call “Capturing the Qi.”

 Loose fitting “yoga-style” clothes are best.
 However, we can always cover you with towels or sheets if that is not possible.

 Needle depth depends on the acupuncture point being used as well as the size, age, and constitution of the patient.
 Additionally, some practitioners may needle deeper than others depending on the style of their training.
 In general, needles are inserted between 1/8 and 1 inch deep.

 You should feel very calm and grounded to slightly drowsy.
 Very rarely, symptoms flair slightly after a treatment as energy (or Qi) continues to harmonize properly within the body.
 After your treatment you should let your body’s energy continue to harmonize by resting.
 Avoid vigorous exercise, alcohol, stressful situations and large/unhealthy meals.

 Insurance companies are beginning to pay for acupuncture.
-Debra Kuhn, L. Ac., Dipl.
+Debra Kuhn Gerson, L. Ac., Dipl.
 OM, FABORM is an out-of-network provider which means that your insurance company will pay if you have out-of-network benefits.
 We will gladly file your paperwork for you or give you a superbill to submit to your insurance company.